janardhanreddy790/RateLimit/README.md

 ## 📌 Description

-This application provides rate limiting based on IP and API endpoint using Redis.
-It’s designed to help prevent abuse, protect backend services, and fairly distribute traffic.
+This application provides **rate limiting for selected API endpoints** using Redis.
+It’s designed to help prevent abuse, protect backend services, and ensure fair usage.

 ## 🎯 Why Use This

-- Protect backend APIs from being overwhelmed by too many requests
+- Protect sensitive or high-load endpoints from abuse
-- Ensure fair usage across clients
+- Apply limits only where needed
-- Fully configurable and scalable
+- Works in distributed environments with Redis
-- Lightweight, no third-party rate-limiting libraries needed
+- Fully configurable, stateless, scalable

 ## 🔧 Technology Stack